MFors/project-euler-helper/README.md

 project-euler-helper
 ====================

-Python module containing common Project Euler functions
+This project aims to to create a nice Python module containing common Project Euler helper functions.